Optimizing Trade Experience

 This approach:

-Reduces cognitive overload at a critical moment
+Reduces cognitive overload

 Builds trust through guided education